athomasq/athomasq.github.io/categories/investing/angel-criteria.md

 ### Criteria

-Here are my portfolio boundaries:
+Here are my portfolio guidelines:

 🌱 I invest at **pre-seed and seed stage**.
 I may follow on *pro rata* in Series A or B rounds, but I rarely write first cheques at those stages.